kuronosec/zikuani-nym/README.md

 ## Run the nym TcpProxy commands

-You have to run a couple of commands to make the TcpProxy work and be able to send TCP packages to a specific Ethereum RPC endpoint (And in general to any Web site).
+You have to run a couple of commands to make the TcpProxy work and be able to send and receive TCP packages to a specific Ethereum RPC endpoint (And in general to any Web site).
 For instance:

 ```bash
 # Run into separate console windows